 “No, Ze, I didn’t see him.
 I didn’t see anything.
 He was too fast for me.”

-Though I was disappointed I had missed seeing the fish, I was compensated in other ways: for the rest of the evening Ze did not whistle.
+Though I was truly disappointed I had not seen the fish, I was compensated in other ways.
+For the rest of the evening Ze did not whistle.

 Next chapter: Flights of Fancy